 Thuria graduated with a Master's degree in Human Rights and Development from Jordan University.
 Thuria decided to pursue a career where she could have an impact and be part of the change in Jordan and the region.
 She has over nine years of experience in civic engagement, peacebuilding, sexual and reproductive health, employment, and youth empowerment in Jordan and the region.
 She is a member of the International Aids Society and several international and national networks and organizations advocating for human and women’s rights.

 Thuria believes that one of the most important things is that we have to reach in our community women’s rights, which made her a co-founder of Feminist Collective and a believer in women’s rights.

 Founded in 2011, UTIL is dedicated to engaging youth and women in public life, fighting government corruption, and ensuring economic opportunity for youth as a means to combat radicalization.

 Tunisian civil society key actor focusing on Human Rights, countering violent extremism and corruption.
-Co-Founder and President of “Union of independent Tunisian for freedom” (UTIL) created after the Tunisian uprising which played a central role in the national democratic transition.
-UTIL worked very closely with youth, women and regional NGO’s on democratic awareness, citizenship awareness and involvement of women and youth in the public life.
-Moez Ali is also the founder of the Tunisian Association Front, coordinator of Tunisian civil coalition against corruption and coordinator of the Tunisian civil coalition against terrorism.
+Co-Founder and President of the Union of Independent Tunisians for Freedom (UTIL), created after the Tunisian uprising which played a central role in the national democratic transition.
+UTIL works very closely with youth, women and regional NGO’s on democratic awareness, citizenship awareness and involvement of women and youth in the public life.
+Moez is also the founder of the Tunisian Association Front, coordinator of the Tunisian Civil Coalition Against Corruption and coordinator of the Tunisian Civil Coalition Against Terrorism.
 He was awarded a certificate of completion for the Strategic management of NGO leaders Program, in 2015, from Harvard University, John F. Kennedy School of Government, Executive Education.
-He is the General Manager of “MA & Consulting” since 2005.
-Moez Ali also held positions in the US government administration and private companies.
+He is the General Manager of MA & Consulting since 2005.
+Moez Ali has also held positions in the US government administration and private companies.